sualeh/make-a-date/Slides/make-a-date/make-a-date.md

 - Region with uniform standard time for legal, commercial, social, and political purposes
 - Rules for daylight saving time
 - Offset from UTC (UTC-12 to UTC+14)
+- Includes rules for when offset changes, and historical change information

 ## Quiz - Question